GerardCrawford/php_oracle/README.md

 # Inserting and selecting data from Oracle DB via PHP

 This project is a simple example of how to connect to an Oracle DB through PHP.
 Connection string is used to connect, a web form is used to collect user data and insert into DB table, then dynamically retrieves all data from DB table and iis echoed in html table on webpage.

 Note: This project is focused on use in Windows 64bit, however 32 bit versions of all software used can also be utilised.
+Note: All files should be placed in a folder, and 'style.css' placed in its own folder within, named css.
+Alternatively, amend the link statement in head section of index.php.

 ### Prerequisites